helder-jaspion/go-springfield-bank/README.md

 ### Authentication

 - `POST /login` - Authenticate the user and return the access token
-    - The returned `access_token` must be sent in `Authorization` header for "protected" endpoints using the format `Bearer <access_token>`.
+    - The returned `access_token` must be sent in the `Authorization` header for "protected" endpoints using the format `Bearer <access_token>`.

 ### Transfers

 - `POST /transfers` - **Protected**.
 Transfer money to another account
-    - requires `Authorization` header.
+    - requires the `Authorization` header.
-    - accepts `X-Idempotency-Key` header.
+    - accepts the `X-Idempotency-Key` header.
 - `GET /transfers` - **Protected**.Fetch all the transfers related to the logged in account
-    - requires `Authorization` header.
+    - requires the `Authorization` header.

 ### Idempotent requests

-Idempotent request are very useful to prevent accidentally processing the same request/operation twice.
+Idempotent requests are very useful to prevent accidentally processing the same request/operation twice.

 Some endpoints accept the special header `X-Idempotency-Key`.

 The client should send a unique key per operation, and if retrying the same operation with the same values it should send the same key.
-This application will cache the result of that operation and if another request with the same `X-Idempotency-Key` the cached result will be responded.
+This application will cache the result of that operation and if another request with the same `X-Idempotency-Key` arrives the cached result will be returned.

-Redis is being used as to cache the idempotent responses.
+Redis is used to cache the idempotent responses.

 ### Metrics/Health